Kansas Territory: Missouri Territory

 From June 4, 1812, until August 10, 1821, the area that would become Kansas Territory 33 years later was part of the Missouri Territory.
 When Missouri was granted statehood in 1821 the area became unorganized territory and contained little to no permanent white settlement with the exception of Fort Leavenworth.
-The Fort was established in 1827 by Henry Leavenworth with the 3rd U.S Infantry from St. Louis, Missouri; it is the first permanent European settlement in Kansas.
+The Fort was established in 1827 by Henry Leavenworth with the 3rd U.S. Infantry from St. Louis, Missouri; it is the first permanent European settlement in Kansas.
 The fort was established as the westernmost outpost of the American military to protect trade along the Santa Fe Trail from Native Americans.
 The trade came from the East, by land using the Boone's Lick Road, or by water via the Missouri River.
 This area, called the Boonslick, was located due east in west-central Missouri and was settled by Upland Southerners from Virginia, Kentucky, and Tennessee as early as 1812.
 Its slave-holding population would contrast with settlers from New England who would eventually arrive in the 1850s.

 The land that would become Kansas Territory was considered to be infertile by 19th century American pioneers.
-It was called the Great American Desert, for it lacked trees and was dryer than land eastward.
+It was called the Great American Desert, for it lacked trees and was drier than land eastward.
 Technically, it was part of the vast grasslands that make up the North American Great Plains and supported giant herds of American bison.
 After the invention of the steel plow and more sophisticated irrigation methods the thick prairie soil would be broken for agriculture.
 By the 1850s immigration pressure was increasing and organization into a Territory was desired.